 An environment such as a bedroom or classroom is closed, and therefore, allows easier supervision of the child.
 However, when the child is outside playing in the park, a higher level of supervision is required.
 This is because the child can get injured through a fall, an object, or by another child.

 - The type of activity of the child.

 An activity with low risk of injury such as playing a game on the phone does not require a high level of supervision compared to an activity like an arts and crafts lesson involving the use of a pair of scissors.

 - The level of experience of the child.

 Older children aged 9 to 12 are more likely to have more experience in the things they do compared to children in preschool.
 A pair of scissors is safer in the hands of a middle schooler than those of a preschooler.
 Therefore, the younger ones need more supervision due to inexperience.

 The elderly and disabled.

 Inadequate supervision of the elderly usually occurs to older adults living in nursing homes under the care of the staff in the facility.
-Similar to school staff, the staff in nursing home facilities are also at high risk of this form of a lawsuit.
+Like school staff, the staff in nursing home facilities are also at high risk of this form of a lawsuit.
 The lawsuit may arise when the caregiver fails to supervise the elderly or give them enough attention leading to an injury.
 Injury of the elderly can be due to a fall, getting lost due to memory loss, poor hygiene that leads to bed sores or infections.

 In contrast to the elderly, negligence supervision of people with a disability can occur in any setting.
 The particular disability of the person will determine the type of negligence.
 Inadequate supervision of the disabled usually results in the same injuries as those of the elderly because the two categories of people need the same level of supervision.